-The Company's CEO is responsible for setting the Company's strategic direction and for the day-to-day leadership and performance of the Company.
-The Company's independent Chairman provides input to the CEO.
-The Company believes that separating the roles of Chairman and CEO is the most appropriate leadership structure for the Company at this time, based on the current circumstances and direction of the Company and the membership of the Board, including the vast experience of our current Chairman of the Board in the pharmaceutical industry.
-This leadership structure permits the CEO to focus his attention on managing our business and allows the Chairman to function as an important liaison between management and the Board, enhancing the ability of the Board to provide oversight of the Company's management and affairs.
+The Company's CEO is responsible for setting the Company's strategic direction and for the day-to-day leadership and performance of the Company, while the Company's independent Chair assists and provides guidance to the CEO.
+The Company believes that having Dr. Hutson serve as Chair is the most appropriate leadership structure for the Company at this time, based on the current circumstances and direction of the Company and the membership of the Board, including Dr. Hutson's vast experience in the pharmaceutical industry.
+This leadership structure permits the CEO to focus his attention on managing our business and allows the Chair to function as an important liaison between management and the Board, enhancing the ability of the Board to provide oversight of the Company's management and affairs.